WPIRoboticsEngineering/ZenVSCodeInstaller/README.md

 #### Con

- * Only the one example in the Template
+ * Only the one example in the Template, the RCCTL example
  * Git is one more thing to learn, although utterly essential long term, not required for 1001
  * Collaboration with teams means the possibility of merge conflicts/resolutions